Taghazout seems to be the new kid on the block – as an emerging home for digital nomads.

-In 4 months of living here, I tried out the co-working & co-living spot SunDesk, I worked from cafes, and I found my own apartment.
-I was massively ripped off by some sneaky locals.
-And I have experienced the real Taghazout internet, and Moroccan power cuts.
+After 4 months of living in Taghazout, I tried out the co-working & co-living spot SunDesk, I worked from cafes, and I found my own apartment.
+I experienced the Moroccan culture, the real Taghazout internet, and the Moroccan power cuts.

-So if you’re thinking of heading to this small surf town, here’s all you need to know…
+So if you’re thinking of heading to this small surf town to live as a digital nomad, here’s a few things that might be handy…

 If you’re looking for long term accommodation, you have pretty much 4 options: